SarahBisgaard/LearningR/README.md

 # LearningR: Practicing awesomeness :)

-This is for the DDA R course
-This is for the DDA R course
+This is for the DDA R course 2021

 # Brief description of folder and file contents